folguinch/website/_posts/2022-11-11-trip_intro.md

 ## Bicycle upgrades

-{% include figure.html path="assets/img/bike_racks.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="assets/img/bike_racks.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 In preparation for this trip I have decided to keep the gearing and do some maintenance.
 To carry things I want to have different options and decide later which combination of equipment I will use.